LeanKit/github-actions/README.md

-# LeanKit Github Actions
+# AgilePlace Github Actions
-These Github Actions provide an easy way to interact with your LeanKit account during your build or deployment lifecycle.
+These Github Actions provide an easy way to interact with your AgilePlace account during your build or deployment lifecycle.
 For more information on using Github Actions in general, see https://docs.github.com/en/actions.

 To consume, reference this repository, and the action.
-All available LeanKit Actions are in this repository only.
+All available AgilePlace Actions are in this repository only.
 For example: `use: leankit/github-actions/blockCard@v1.4`.
 See specific examples with input parameters below.

 ## Usage Notes

 ### API Tokens
-All LeanKit Actions require an "API Token".
-This token is created in your LeanKit app.
-In the app, click on your user avatar, then select "API Tokens" and follow prompts to create and copy your token. **Keep this token secure!** This api token can be used to access anything in LeanKit to which you have access, and perform actions in your name.
+All AgilePlace Actions require an "API Token".
+This token is created in your AgilePlace app.
+In the app, click on your user avatar, then select "API Tokens" and follow prompts to create and copy your token. **Keep this token secure!** This api token can be used to access anything in AgilePlace to which you have access, and perform actions in your name.
 Do not store the token in a workflow file directly -- create a 'secret' and store it in the protected secret file.
 See https://docs.github.com/en/actions/security-guides/encrypted-secrets for specific instructions on creating and using secrets.
-Consider creating a "service account" in LeanKit with access limited to only the boards necessary to perform the required actions.
+Consider creating a "service account" in AgilePlace with access limited to only the boards necessary to perform the required actions.

 ### Error Messages
 When any of these actions fail, an error message will be set on the action's output 'error' property.
 For example, if a 'validateCustomFields' step whose id was 'validation', you could access the error message in a subsequent step (that included the `if: failed()` qualifier) using `${{ steps.validation.outputs.error }}`.
 We also set an environment variable when one of these actions fails, so the same error would be available at `${{ env.LK_ERROR_MESSAGE }}`.

-### Using with LeanKit Card Automation
+### Using with AgilePlace Card Automation
-LeanKit includes automation tools that can trigger a Github Workflow using a `repository_dispatch`.
+AgilePlace includes automation tools that can trigger a Github Workflow using a `repository_dispatch`.
 When triggering a workflow, we provide the following as the `client_payload`:
 ```json
 {
   "automation": {